-The sugar glaze on the top adds just the right amount of sweet to counterbalance the cranberries.
+The sugar glaze on the top adds just the right amount of sweet to counterbalance the tartness of the cranberries.

 Try these this year for a delightful (and healthy-ish) snack or sweet treat for your loved ones to enjoy (if you don’t eat the whole batch yourself, that is!)